 Figure 4.
 Microvascular obstruction is identified at the core of a recent anteroseptal infarct.
 There is surrounding subendocardial anteroseptal, inferoseptal and anterior LGE.

 Figure 5.
-Extensive midwall septal LGE distribution seen in a patient with DCM.
+Extensive midwall LGE distribution seen on short-axis imaging in a patient with DCM.

 Figure 6.
 T2* imaging of two thalassaemic patients showing iron loading of the heart sparing the liver (left), in the other patient, iron loading of the liver sparing the heart (right).
 LV; left ventricle.
 RV; right ventricle.